 Which brings me to my point: DHEC just released proposed revisions to the state’s baseline and setback line last week.
 We need your help to ensure that the lines are where they need to be to protect coastal communities.
 Please take a moment to look at the lines.

-The setback line, the most landward of the two lines, establishes a boundary for big projects like houses, roads and hardened structures.
-Between the setback line and baseline, the most seaward line, smaller projects like decks and piers are permitted.
+The setback line, the most landward of the two lines, establishes a boundary for big projects like houses, roads and hardened structures to be permitted through DHEC.
+Between the setback line and baseline, the most seaward line, smaller projects like decks and piers only require notice but do not have to undergo the same permitting as large structures.
 No development can occur seaward of the baseline without a special permit.

 Where these lines are drawn is really important.
 And the time to weigh in on the proposed lines is now (the deadline is November 6!).